-Did you know that more than 22 million Americans over the age of 40 are diagnosed with cataract disease?
+Did you know that more than 22 million Americans over the age of 40 are diagnosed with cataracts?
 The risk of cataracts developing and worsening increases as you age, in fact over half of Americans over the age of 80 have this eye disease.

-Though this ailment isn’t uncommon, caring for individuals with cataract disease can be incredibly challenging, especially without the proper resources.
-Learn more about this eye disease and the different options to make caring for cataracts easier.
+Though this eye problem isn’t uncommon, caring for individuals with cataract disease can be incredibly challenging, especially without the proper resources.
+Learn more about cataracts and the different options to make caring for cataracts easier.

 Before delving into the definition of a cataract, it’s important to understand what the eye’s lens is and how it affects vision.